NullQuasar/Wallpaper-Downloader/README.md

-                -l              Select a text file as a list to search -d              Set default directory to download the wallpapers -n              Limit the number of wallpapers to download
+                -l              Select a text file as a list to search -d              Set default directory to download the wallpapers -n              Limit the number of wallpapers to download -nf             Dont download the wallpapers into a folder -open           Open container folder

 ```